 Personally, I love cooking with the skin on.
 It lends such a lovely crispy texture to the dish, and helps bring out the seasoning even more.

 Sheet Pan Salmon and Vegetables

 This recipe gives you a hearty protein plus veggies all in one dish.
+It’s an awesome dish if you’re on the Whole30 diet or the Keto diet.
 While I use small yellow potatoes, carrots, and zucchini, you can use other vegetables that you might prefer.